Do I really need ISO 13485:2016 certification?

 The US FDA regulations are different but they also have their “Custom Device Exemption” regulations, the guidance provides definitions of terms used in the custom device exemption, explains how FDA interprets the “5 units per year of a particular device type” language contained in section 520(b)(2)(B) of the FD&C Act.

 In addition, they released a draft guidance titled “Technical Considerations for Additive Manufactured Devices” on the 10th May 2016, which indicates that they are also taking a low regulation approach to custom medical devices.
-The US Quality Management System QMS is similar to the ISO 13485 requirements and is detailed in the CFR 820’s, which are similar but differs to the ISO 13485 Quality Management System approach.
+The US Quality Management System QMS is similar to the ISO 13485 requirements and is detailed in the CFR 820s, which are similar but differs from the ISO 13485 Quality Management System approach.

-Whilst there are many business benefits in implementing an ISO 13485:2016 system, and within a custom medical device manufacturer there are often no regulatory requirements to have it independently certified.
+Whilst there are many business benefits in implementing an ISO 13485:2016 system, and within a custom medical device manufacturer, there are often no regulatory requirements to have it independently certified.
 The complexity and compliance costs associated with implementing an ISO 13485:2016 system for a custom medical device company are considerable.
 The costs go up even more for a system that could survive an independent certification audit.

 Example of a Custom Medical Device

-If we take the example of a custom medical device made using a 3D printing process, we can soon see where the complexity lies, not only in the Quality System, but in the Validation and Design and construction of the clean room.
+If we take the example of a custom medical device made using a 3D printing process, we can soon see where the complexity lies, not only in the Quality System but in the Validation and Design and construction of the cleanroom.

 Each product has a unique CAD file, i.e. the Build Preparation Software, and the Design Manipulation Software.
 These will require computer systems validation.

 The process validation of the build is also complex.
-Critical Control Parameters such as the temperature of the beam focus, the melt pool size, build-space environmental clean room conditions e.g., temperature, pressure and humidity, should have in process monitoring.
+Critical Control Parameters such as the temperature of the beam focus, the melt pool size, build-space environmental cleanroom conditions e.g., temperature, pressure and humidity, should have in-process monitoring.
 Other parameters such as the power of the energy delivery system (e.g., laser, electron beam, extruder) and the status of mechanical elements of the printing system (e.g., recoater, gantry) would also need to be controlled.

 Cleaning and sterilisation is difficult due to the complex geometries of the medical devices with possible porosity, channels and other voids.
 Of course, custom medical devices can be made safely and there are many companies already manufacturing complex 3D printed devices who are doing just that.
-It’s the complexity and compliance costs that should be fully understood and included in your total set up costs.
+It’s the complexity and compliance costs that should be fully understood and included in your total set-up costs.

 A voluntary request for your device to be included on the Australian Register of Therapeutic Goods (ARTG) might seem like a good idea.
-It may give your stakeholders confidence in your manufacturing capabilities and seem like a good risk mitigation strategy, but it introduces the extra cost of establishing, certifying and maintaining a ISO 13485 Quality Management System (QMS), as well as the costs of the initial validation and revalidation etc.
+It may give your stakeholders confidence in your manufacturing capabilities and seem like a good risk mitigation strategy, but it introduces the extra cost of establishing, certifying and maintaining an ISO 13485 Quality Management System (QMS), as well as the costs of the initial validation and revalidation etc.

 What are the TGA requirements for manufacturers of custom made medical devices?